Generic Name: Lithium Capsules and Tablets (LITH ee um)

 Brand Name: Eskalith

-- This medicine may cause bad side effects at doses that are close to the normal dose.
+- This medicine may cause severe side effects at doses that are close to the normal dose.
+Rarely, this may include death.
 Do not take more of this medicine (lithium capsules and tablets) than you are told.
 You will have blood tests to check the level of this medicine (lithium capsules and tablets) in your blood.
-Tell your doctor right away if you feel very sleepy, pass more urine than normal, or have a heartbeat that does not feel normal, loose stools (diarrhea), throwing up, blurred eyesight, ringing in the ears, giddiness, weak muscles, shakiness, twitching, seizures, eye movements that are not normal, change in balance, or very upset stomach.
+There are many signs of too much lithium in the blood.
+Closely read the part in this leaflet which lists when to call your doctor.

 Uses of Lithium Capsules and Tablets: